World indexes finish vintage year, more gains seen in 2014

 | NEW YORK

-NEW YORK Stocks closed 2013 by setting record highs and world equity markets ended at six-year peaks on Tuesday, while benchmark bond yields posted their first annual rise since 2009.
+NEW YORK U.S. stocks closed 2013 by setting record highs and world equity markets ended at six-year peaks on Tuesday, while benchmark bond yields posted their first annual rise since 2009.

 Ultra-easy monetary policies and an improving economic outlook worldwide led to a stellar year for stocks.
 Equity strategists see the gains continuing into 2014 as economic growth improves even as the Federal Reserve steadily trims its bond-buying stimulus.